-The Graduate School makes admission decisions based on a composite of qualitative and quantitative information that include, but are not limited to, the following: the applicant's statement of purpose, letters of recommendation, the academic standing of the student in program(s) in which the applicant has studied, relevant professional activities and achievements, admissions test scores, previous grades, and the recommendation of the faculty in the area to which the applicant is seeking admission.
+Graduate programs make admission recommendations based on a composite of qualitative and quantitative information that may include, but is not limited to, the following: the applicant's statement of purpose, letters of recommendation, the academic standing of the student in the program(s) in which the applicant has studied, relevant professional and research activities and achievements, admission test scores, previous grades, and the recommendation of the faculty and professionals in the area to which the applicant is seeking admission.
+Please see the Application section of this catalog for more details.
 Each application is considered in the context of other applications to the same area, with due consideration given to the availability of space in the program at the time the student applies, the need to maintain a pool of students of superior potential, and other goals of the program.
-A department may set higher admission standards for doctoral students.
+A program may set higher admission standards than the Graduate School minimums.
 Not every student whose credentials meet stated quantitative standards is admitted.

 The dean of the Graduate School is the only person authorized to waive any requirement, admit applicants to the Graduate School, or otherwise notify applicants of the disposition of their applications.